 3 Crucial Steps to Create Role Clarity Within Your Team

-Roles and responsibilities can be hard to keep up with at the team level due to rapid change, evolving businesses, and organizational shifts.
-Often, leaders assume employees know their roles and responsibilities, but don't factor in team growth, company changes, or personal biases that could cause miscommunication.
+Job roles and responsibilities can be hard to keep up with at the team level due to rapid change, evolving businesses, and organizational shifts.
+Often, team leaders assume employees know their job roles and responsibilities but don't factor in team growth, company changes, or personal biases that could cause miscommunication.

-Create Clarity at the team level
+Create Clarity at the Team Level

 Birkman defines clarity as aligning people and tasks to achieve team goals.
-Role clarity allows your high-performing team to be effective and march in the same direction.
-And, it's up to the leader to ensure roles and responsibilities are clearly defined.
+Role definitions allow your high-performing team to be effective and march in the same direction.
+And it's up to the leader to clearly define roles and responsibilities.

 Step 1: Clearly define employee roles